 - Peepee Teepees: They’re SO cute.
 But also so unnecessary.

-- Baby blankets: You’ll get hundreds.
+- Baby blankets: You’ll get SO MANY.
 You don’t need to ask for any.

 - Babyproofing supplies: This is a LONG way away, and knowing your kid will help you know what you really need.